Henry Bessemer was an industrialist who perfected the “Bessemer Process” of improving the quality of iron

 Henry Bessemer was the son of an Engineer and type founder.

-Left the local school to enter his father’s workshop.
+He left the local school to enter his father’s workshop.

-Chronology/Biography of Henry Bessemer:
+Timeline/Biography of Henry Bessemer:

 1830: Set up his own company in London to produce small castings and art works.